etlundquist/rankfm/README.md

 model.fit(interactions_train, epochs=20, verbose=True)
 # NOTE: this takes about 90 seconds for 750,000 interactions on my 2.3 GHz i5 8GB RAM MacBook
 ```
 If you set `verbose=True` the model will print the current epoch number as well as the epoch's log-likelihood during training.
 This can be useful to gauge both computational speed and training performance by epoch.
 If the log likelihood is not increasing then try upping the `learning_rate` or lowering the `regularization`.
-If the log likelihood is starting to sometimes decrease in later training epochs try lowering the `learning_rate` or using `learning_schedule='invscaling'` to gradually decrease the learning rate over time.
+If the log likelihood is starting to bounce up and down try lowering the `learning_rate` or using `learning_schedule='invscaling'` to decrease the learning rate over time.

 Now let's generate some user-item model scores from the validation data:
 ```python
 valid_scores = model.predict(interactions_valid, cold_start='nan')
 ```
-this will produce an array of real-valued model scores generated using the Factorization Machine model equation.
-You can interpret it as a measure of the predicted utility of a user (u) getting recommended an item (i).
+this will produce an array of real-valued model scores generated using the Factorization Machines model equation.
+You can interpret it as a measure of the predicted utility of item (i) for user (u).
 The `cold_start='nan'` option can be used to set scores to `np.nan` for user/item pairs not found in the training data, or `cold_start='drop'` can be specified to drop those pairs so the results contain no missing values.

 Now let's generate our topN recommended movies for each user:
 ```python